About GPS in Costa Rica

 The offline map feature from Google is now available for Costa Rica and provides free base maps and routing information for your phone, tablet or other device even when cell signal or wifi is unavailable…read how it works and how to use it here.

 There are many other maps and geocoded waypoints available for free on the internet or as apps.
-By far the most reliable and complete data is from maps.google.com including earth, traffic, panaramio and the other Google mapping services.
+By far the most reliable and complete data is from Waze and maps.google.com including earth, traffic, panaramio and the other Google mapping services.

 However, at least 10% of the hotel, restaurant and other business locations are incorrect (often by many miles) and a significant number of the roads and towns are missing, misplaced or do not exist.